High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Background statements and auxiliary estimates

-To prove the second statement of Lemma 5.2, we introduce the variables $I(t)$, $\bar I(t)$, $O(t)$, and $\bar O(t)$ that count the corresponding number of edges during the time interval $[0,t-1]$.
-Regarding the number of the edges $A_\b(t)$ attached to $\b$ that are $t$-open in the sense of Definition 2.1, one gets inequalities
+We prove the second statement of Lemma 5.2 for the case when $\Gamma(w_{2s})$ has no loops, i.e. the edges of the form $(\b,\b)$.
+Let us introduce the variables $I(t)$, $\bar I(t)$, $O(t)$, and $\bar O(t)$ that count the corresponding number of marked and non-marked arrivals to $\b$ and marked and non-marked departures from $\b$ during the time interval $[0,t-1]$.
+Regarding the number of the edges $A_\b(t)$ attached to $\b$ that are $t$-open in the sense of Definition 2.1, one gets equality